Talcum powder poisoning

 - Talcum powder

-- As a filler in some types in street heroin
+- As a filler in some types of street heroin

 Note: This list may not include all products containing talc.